Rub a Dub Dub, Five Trails and a Tub

 September 13, 2008

 Having been sufficiently warmed up by my 2.1 mile hike hike down the John Muir Trail, I was ready to tackle the tangle of the Alain and May White Nature Trails, all within Sunnybrook State Park.
-There are five trails here, plus a short crossover trail, on the CT 400(825) list.
+There are five trails here, plus a short crossover trail; all part of the CFPA’s Blue Trails Challenge.

 Once I entered the park through the woods off of Newfield Road, a short jaunt into the parking lot brought me to a bronze plaque affixed to a rock.
 This plaque dedicates the trails to naturalist Jerome “Jay” Bacca of Torrington.
 Jay and his wife Lorrie developed the trails in the early 1980’s in memory of Alain C. White and his sister May White.